Best Card for Good Credit

-Citi Premier is a great “jack of all trades” card, but you might want to look at other rewards credit cards if you need more specialized rewards based on your spending — or more travel-focused features.
+The Citi Premier is a great “jack of all trades” card, but you might want to look at other rewards credit cards if you need more specialized rewards based on spending — or more travel-focused features.

 As far as travel cards with a $95 annual fee go, it’s hard to beat the Chase Sapphire Preferred Card when it comes to ongoing value.

-Not only does the Sapphire Preferred earn rewards from more travel categories and offer better travel redemption options — including a 25 percent travel redemption value boost through Chase Ultimate Rewards — but its benefits also carry more weight.
+Not only does the Sapphire Preferred earn rewards from more travel categories and offer better travel redemption options — including a 25 percent travel redemption value boost through Chase Ultimate Rewards — but the Preferred card benefits are also more valuable.
 While the Sapphire Preferred card’s up to $50 in statement credits each account anniversary year for hotel stays purchased through Chase Ultimate Rewards falls short of the Premier card’s $100 discount on a hotel stay of $500 or more, the card stands out for its top-shelf travel insurance and an account anniversary bonus that matches 10 percent of your previous year’s rewards.

-However, the just Citi Premier’s 3X bonus categories can make a stronger case for everyday spenders.
-Although the Sapphire Preferred’s 3X points on select streaming services is useful, the Citi Premier’s 3X supermarket category isn’t tethered to online grocery shopping and its 3X gas station category will probably be more valuable than the Chase card’s streaming service rewards for many cardholders.
+However, the Citi Premier’s 3X bonus categories can make a stronger case for everyday spenders.
+Although the Sapphire Preferred’s 3X points on select streaming services is useful, the Citi Premier’s 3X supermarket category isn’t tethered to online grocery shopping.
+Many cardholders will also probably find the 3X gas station category more valuable than the Chase card’s streaming service rewards.